 IDeA Co-Funding

-NIGMS provides co-funding to support research project grant applications from investigators in IDeA states whose proposals received meritorious scores through the peer review process but fall short of the Institute’s or Center’s (IC) payline.
+NIGMS provides co-funding to support research project grant applications from investigators in IDeA states whose proposals received meritorious scores through the peer review process, but were not selected for funding by the Institute or Center.

 Eligibility Criteria